 Restart your computer and open the affected sites; if they are still not working, try the following method.

 Method 3: Flushing DNS Cache

-Whenever you visit websites, your Windows OS creates a small database in your computer to keep the record of visited websites for faster access next time.
+Whenever you visit websites, Windows OS creates a small database in your computer to keep a record of visited websites for faster access next time.

-It is like a phone book where you don’t have to remember the numbers, in the same way, this database records the DNS address and IP of visited websites.
+It is like a phone book where you don’t have to remember the numbers; in the same way, this database records the DNS address and IP of visited websites.

 Follow these steps –